-Other expense primarily consists of interest income, offset by interest expense, and changes in fair values of our warrant liability and the private placement option, which are remeasured at each reporting period.
-Due to the nature of the inputs in the model used to assess the fair value of the warrant liability and private placement option, the Company may experience significant fluctuations at each reporting period.
-These fluctuations may be due to a variety of factors, including changes in our stock price and changes in stock price volatility over the remaining term of the warrants and options.
+Other expense primarily consists of interest income, offset by changes in fair value of our warrant derivative liability, which is remeasured at each reporting period.
+Due to the nature of the inputs in the model used to assess the fair value of the warrant derivative liability, the Company may experience significant fluctuations at each reporting period.
+These fluctuations may be due to a variety of factors, including changes in our stock price and changes in stock price volatility over the remaining term of the warrants.

-The change in other income (expense) for the three months ended March 31, 2021, compared to the same period last year, was primarily due to a \$32.8 million gain recognized in the period ended March 31, 2020 from the change in fair value of our warrant and private placement option liabilities.
-For the same period in 2021, the change in fair value of those liabilities resulted in a loss of \$2.3 million.
-In addition, interest expense for the three months ended March 31, 2021 was less than \$0.1 million compared to \$1.0 million for the same period a year ago.
-This is due to extinguishment of debt that occurred in the latter half of 2020.
+The increase in other income (expense) for the three months ended March 31, 2022, compared to the same period last year, was primarily due to a decreased loss from the change in fair value of our warrant liability of \$1.6 million, compared to the loss from change in fair value of \$2.3 million for the three months ended March 31, 2021.
+The bigger change in fair value over the first quarter of 2021 was primarily driven by a more significant increase in our stock price compared to the first three months of 2022.